Table of contents

 Even without the plastic pot support, the Flash is pretty stable, but we do appreciate the included pot support for more surface contact when using small fuel canisters.

-As an added bonus, The Flash is compatible with Jetboil accessories, like the Hanging Kit, which makes it possible to use it for big wall climbing, skiing, and other extreme sports.
+As a bonus, The Flash is compatible with Jetboil accessories, like the Hanging Kit, which makes it possible to use it for big wall climbing, skiing, and other extreme sports.
 Another popular addition is the Coffee Press, which makes brewing good coffee really quick and easy.

 Weight & Packability

 The Flash is well-designed with the ability to nest a 100-gram isobutane fuel canister inside the pot, along with the stove and pot support.
 With the whole cooking system consolidated, the Flash is reasonably compact and easy to pack.
-We’d love it if Jetboil came up with a spoon that fits inside the pot to make mealtime even more convenient, but the system is still great as it is.
+Although it’s a little heavier, the stove component of the new Flash is more streamlined and compact, opening up more packing space for small accessories.

 Power & Efficiency